habitat-sh/core-packages/README.md

 These are the set of packages that compromise the isolated build tools.
 They still depend on tools available on the host for their build process, however they have no runtime dependencies on the host system.

-This list is incomplete as this repo is still a work in progress.

 - build-tools-m4
 - build-tools-ncurses
 - build-tools-bash